 POTUS: One position, Mitt, as you’ve probably heard, is Secretary of State.
 After all your misfires during the campaign, I’ve heard rumors that the Republicans might filibuster your appointment.
 But let’s hope for the best.
 Do you think you could fill Hillary’s shoes?

 M.R: Gee, I don’t know.
 We have a lot in common.
-We both had health care plans; we both lived in a governor’s mansion, and we both ran for president and lost to you.
-I'm sure I qualify, Mr. O.
+We both had health care plans; we both lived in a a governor’s mansion, and we both ran for president and lost to you.
+But I’m more of a home boy, if you know what I mean, Mr. O.

 POTUS: Ok, do you have any experience in foreign relations?